Maine Court Records

 How do I get a Maine Divorce Decree Online?

 As of December 2020, requesters cannot order divorce decrees online.
-Thus, eligible persons may request copies of divorce decrees at the office of the clerk of court in person and during business hours.
+Thus, eligible persons may request copies of divorce decrees at the clerk of court's office in person and during business hours.